Skip to Content

 Ingredients For Homemade Vegetarian Chili

-• Red enchilada sauce—not exactly a “secret” ingredient, but definitely a “bang-for-your-buck” trick.
-Canned or jarred enchilada sauce is a flavor-giving powerhouse, adding a complex, smokey, spicy richness to this meatless chili.
-We always have it in our pantry.
+• Canned red enchilada sauce: Not exactly a “secret” ingredient, but definitely a “bang-for-your-buck” trick.
+Canned or jarred enchilada sauce adds a complex, smokey, spicy richness to this meatless chili.

-• A few simple herbs and spices!
-Chili powder, cumin and bay leaves.
+• Herbs and spices: Chili powder, cumin and bay leaves.

-homemade vegetarian chili in a pot made with peppers, onion, sweet potatoes, beans, spices and enchilada sauce
+vegetarian chili in a pot with peppers, onion, sweet potatoes, beans, spices and enchilada sauce. great weeknight dinner.

 homemade vegetarian chili being stirred in a pot made with peppers, onion, sweet potatoes, beans, spices and enchilada sauce